angongcelenica/Data-Science-Project-Portfolio/README.md

 8. Compile and fit
 9. Learning from the model and evaluations

-I used a built in dataset for learning and experimentation purposes from keras.
+I used a built in dataset for learning and experimentation purposes imported from keras.
 The aim of this task was to use the machine learning process to create an algorithm to correctly classify the images.
-The project images can be found belowe where you can see it was able to produce low resolution images with the correct labelling.
+The project images can be found below where you can see it was able to produce low resolution images with the correct labelling.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/tensorflow/tensorflow.png)